hackclub/hackclub/workshops/personal_website/README.md

 Congratulations, you officially setup all of your coding tools for the semester!

-Now we're ready to start the project!
+Now we're ready to start the website!

 ## Part III: Create the Project Folder